February 2, 2021 5 min read

 4. Reduce waste

 Reducing waste is another crucial aspect of a corporate sustainability program.
-For instance, you can rely on and product advertising as opposed to print catalogs and brochures to reduce paper and ink waste.
+For instance, you can rely on digital marketing and product advertising as opposed to print catalogs and brochures to reduce paper and ink waste.

 Two more corporate processes that offer significant opportunities for waste reduction and operational efficiency are packaging and product tagging.
 Environmentally friendly options exist, but you can also evaluate whether your existing packaging can simply be reduced safely without compromising on quality.